-If you are unfamiliar with using chopsticks, getting the hang of them can be tricky.
-However, if you want to fully enjoy Japanese food, using chopsticks is a skill you’ll want to get acquainted with!
+If you are unfamiliar with how to hold chopsticks properly, getting the hang of them can be tricky.
+But if you want to fully enjoy Japanese food, holding chopsticks is a skill you’ll want to get acquainted with!

 In Japan, meals are mainly eaten with chopsticks, which are called ‘hashi’ in Japanese.
 This is particularly true for Japanese cuisine, almost all of which are eaten with just a pair of chopsticks.
 Chopsticks are not only used when eating rice and side dishes, but also noodles, like soba and udon.

 How to Use Chopsticks in Japan!

 First, pick up a single chopstick, sandwiching it between your thumb and your index finger, as you would a pen.
 This is how to hold the upper chopstick.
 Try to move one of the chopsticks in this state.
 It is able to move up and down.
 As for the second chopstick, rest it at the base between the thumb and the index finger, and so that it is touching the side of the ring finger.

 ・Point 1: You should aim to hold the chopsticks about one-third of the way down.